How to Check Which Ports Are Open on a Windows 10 PC

-- Run this command: “netstat -ab” and hit enter.
+- Now, type “netstat -ab” and hit Enter.

 The second option will come in handy when the process name isn’t enough to identify what program has a specific port tied up.
 In that case, just follow these steps:

-- You will now see five columns: Protocols, Local Address, Foreign Address, State, and Process ID.
+- You will now see five columns: Protocols, Local Address, Foreign Address, State, and PID (Process ID).
 In the Local Address, next to the IP address column you will have a port number.
 For example: 0.0.0.0:135.
 Here, 135 is the port number.